An "invisible hand" to support business

 Review of tax advantaged employee share schemes

 The Government intends to consult shortly on how to take forward a number of recommendations of the Office of Tax Simplification following its review of tax advantaged share schemes.
+Its report offers proposals for the streamlining and simplification of the applicable tax rules relating to tax advantaged share schemes.
+The key recommendations are:

 If you think you may be affected by any of the above or if you have any other questions, please contact: